openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 consented to be released by the user, then the Transmitter MUST obtain consent to release such data from the user in accordance with the Transmitter's privacy policy.

-# Profiles {#profiles}
-This section is a profile of the following IETF Security Event specifications:

-* Security Event Token (SET) {{RFC8417}}
-* Push-Based SET Token Delivery Using HTTP {{RFC8935}}
-* Poll-Based SET Token Delivery Using HTTP {{RFC8936}}

-The RISC use cases that set the requirements are described in Security Events RISC Use Cases {{USECASES}}.

-The CAEP use cases that set the requirements are described in CAEP Use Cases (TODO: Add
-        reference when file is added to repository.)

-## SET Token Delivery Using HTTP Profile {#set-token-delivery-using-http-profile}
-This section provides SSF profiling specifications for the {{RFC8935}} and
-{{RFC8936}} specs.

-### Stream Configuration Metadata {#delivery-meta}
-Each delivery method is identified by a URI, specified below by the "method" metadata.

-#### Push Delivery using HTTP
-This section provides SSF profiling specifications for the {{RFC8935}} spec.

-method

-> "urn:ietf:rfc:8935"

-endpoint_url

-> The URL where events are pushed through HTTP POST.
-This is set by the Receiver.
-If a Receiver is using multiple streams from a single Transmitter and needs to keep the SETs separated, it is RECOMMENDED that the URL for each stream be unique.

-authorization_header

-> The HTTP Authorization header that the Transmitter MUST set with each event delivery, if the configuration is present.
-The value is optional and it is set by the Receiver.

-#### Polling Delivery using HTTP
-This section provides SSF profiling specifications for the {{RFC8936}} spec.

-method

-> "urn:ietf:rfc:8936"

-endpoint_url

-> The URL where events can be retrieved from.
-This is specified by the Transmitter.
-These URLs MAY be reused across Receivers, but MUST be unique per stream for a given Receiver.

 # IANA Considerations {#iana}
 Subject Identifiers defined in this document will be added to the "Security